 Some pharmacists may offer an off-site immunisation service e.g. vaccinating staff in a workplace or patients in a rest home.
-The requirements for authorised vaccinators delivering this service may provide a helpful check list for community pharmacists and can be found on pages 639-642 of Appendix 4 in the Immunisation Handbook 2017.
+The requirements for authorised vaccinators delivering this service may provide a helpful check list for community pharmacists and can be found in Appendix 4 in the Immunisation Handbook 2017 2nd Edition.
 Pharmacists must also meet the cold chain requirements for offsite vaccination described in the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017.
 Community pharmacist are not required to apply to the Medical Officer of Health for programme approval.

 Professional membership based association representing the pharmacy profession.
 The PSNZ maintains a register of all pharmacist vaccinators in NZ and pharmacist vaccinators are therefore required to advise them when they become approved